statgen/csg-python/README.md

 ## 3. Choose between Miniconda and Linuxbrew

-Miniconda is a bit simpler, so we recommend it.
-Linuxbrew helps with installing the latest versions of any other packages you might need, and is also quite easy to use.
-Continue to [instructions for Miniconda](#miniconda) or [instructions for Linuxbrew](#linuxbrew).

-## Miniconda
+We recommend Miniconda because it is simpler than Linuxbrew, but both are quite easy to use.

 [Miniconda](https://conda.io/miniconda.html) is a lightweight version of Anaconda that installs just python and the conda package manager.
 It is available for all platforms (Windows, Mac, and Linux).
+To install it, continue to [instructions for Miniconda](#miniconda).

+[Linuxbrew](http://linuxbrew.sh/) not only allows you to install a recent version of python, it allows you to compile and install many other programs and libraries.
+You can install the latest version of tmux, git, R, pandoc, samtools, pretty much anything.
+Linuxbrew compiles from source, and as such it can take several minutes to install some programs depending on how many dependencies they have.
+To install it, continue to [instructions for Linuxbrew](#linuxbrew).

+You may encounter issues having both linuxbrew and miniconda on your
+$PATH simultaneously.

+## Miniconda

-### Installing
+### Installing Miniconda

 Download the latest [64-bit Linux installer for python3](https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh) and then follow the [quick install](https://conda.io/docs/install/quick.html#linux-miniconda-install).